 Studio Graphene asked an independent, nationally representative sample of more than 2,000 UK respondents to correctly identify what the following 10 companies do based on their names and logos – Medopad, Quantexa, The Plum Guide, vTime, OLIO, Seatfrog, Lightful, Spectral Edge, Waldo, Lexoo.
 All of these are UK-based businesses that raised more than £3 million in Series A investment in 2018.

 The survey found that on average only a fifth (21%) of consumers could match a business’ name and logo to its description.
 The best performer was Medopad – the HealthTech firm, aided by the inclusion of ‘med’ in its name, was correctly matched to its service offering by 40% of respondents.
 Conversely, a mere 8% recognised that Waldo was an online retailer of contact lenses.
+To avoid this situation, you should do everything you can to forge a good brand name.
+If you lack inspiration, try using software that can quickly generate many business names.

 Studio Graphene then asked the sample about their general perceptions toward logos and branding, and how important they are when it comes to using a company’s product or service.